xetha-bot/sloshdb/README.md

 - All of the data is in-memory cached so if the server restarts the all of the data is gone

 # Todo
-- Secure Authentication
-- Secure namespaces
-- Option to change the database PORT
-- Option to reconnect, autoconnect etc
 - store data in a database so it can be either in-memory or in-disk

 # Contributions